Victoria Bridge, Hamilton: Repairs

+The reinforced concrete deck was designed to carry trams.
 In 1919, the western king posts needed strengthening.
 A decade later, the foundations had spread 6 in and the crown of the arch had dropped 12.5 in.
 Over the next 3 years the foundations spread up to a further 3/8 in and the crown settled up to another inch.
 Also the deck reinforcing was very corroded.
 6.5 LT and 10 mph limits were imposed.
-It was repaired and jacked up in 1937.
+It was repaired and jacked up in 1937, when a lighter, steel-framed deck was installed.
+That was removed when the road was widened in 1992-1993, over the original footway, and a pedestrian walkway was cantilevered at the side.

 Heritage registration

 On 30 August 1990, the bridge was registered as a Category I 'Historic Place' with the New Zealand Historic Places Trust (now known as Heritage New Zealand).